bigdatavik/HEDIS-Quality-Dashboard/blog/BUSINESS_VALUE_BLOG.md

 The numbers tell part of the story, but the human impact could be even more significant.

-**Current Reality:** Analysts are query machines, burned out from repetitive SQL requests.
+**Current Reality:** Highly skilled analysts spend 80% of their time on data extraction, consolidation, and reconciliation rather than strategic analysis.
+Expensive talent stuck doing manual, repetitive work.

 **Art of the Possible:** Analysts become strategic advisors:
 - Building machine learning models to predict which members are most likely to close gaps